sean7512/RestEssentials/README.md

 ```

 ### Other Notes
 If the web service you're calling doesn't return any JSON (or you don't need to capture it), then use the `VoidDeserializer`.
-If you want to return a different data type than JSON, Data, or UIImage; create a new implementation of `Deserializer` and use that.
+If you want to return a different data type other than a Decodable, JSON, Data, or UIImage; create a new implementation of `Deserializer` and use that.

-The callbacks are **NOT** on the main thread, JSON parsing should happen in the callback and then passed back to the main thread as needed (after parsing).
+The callbacks are **NOT** guranteed to be on the main thread (or the calling thread), JSON parsing should happen in the callback and then passed back to the main thread as needed (after parsing).

 There is an alternative static function to instantiate a `RestController` object: `make:URL` This variation does not return an `Optional` like the `String` version.
 This is useful for easily constructing your URL with query parameters (typically for a `GET` request).